thumbnail

 Lead

-Emperor who moved the capital, and who was converted to Christianity
+Emperor who moved the capital and who converted to Christianity

 Constantine